tl-its-umich-edu/annoto-gai/README.md

 > Note: Any GenAI-related calls for text generation have been configured to have a temperature of 0 to ensure that the responses received are replicatable and less prone to hallucinations.

 ## Using the Python Script:
-> Note: Functionality to modify the video transcript name as an Environmental value and within the config will be added in a future commit.
+> Note: Video file names can be declared in the `.env` file, or by assigning it manually to `config.videoToUse`.
+This will be reworked in a future PR/Issue to handle this better in a Class implementation.

 The `captionsProcessor.py` script currently runs similarly to the `captionsProcessor.ipynb` notebook, but as one continuous script with no visualization options.